what to know about fleas, ticks, and your pet

 Flea and tick prevention

 Thankfully there are ways to prevent your pet from contracting any one of these diseases or conditions.
-In addition to doing regular checks for fleas and ticks on your pet and keeping your home as clean as possible, the best way to keep these little critters from bothering your pet is with flea and tick preventives.
+In addition to doing regular checks for fleas and ticks on your pet and keeping your home as clean as possible, the best way to prevent these little critters from bothering your pet is with year-round flea and tick prevention treatment.

-Forms of prevention include topical and oral treatments.
+Treatment can be administered in topical and oral form.
 Talk to your pet’s veterinarian about which method will work best for your pet, and remember to stay on top of their scheduled prevention treatments.
-Skipping a dose will make your dog or cat vulnerable to a flea or tick bite, and prevention is much safer, easier, and less time-consuming than treating the disease or condition.
+Skipping out on treatment will make your dog or cat vulnerable to a flea or tick bite, and prevention is much safer, easier, and less time-consuming than treating the disease or condition.